Contact Allie Fennema at 796-3367 or firstname.lastname@example.org

 April: Grief as a journey - with caregiving it isn’t something that just starts once the journey ends, but often it is experienced throughout.
 What is “Ambiguous Loss” and how does that affect caring for someone with dementia?

-* If you wish to receive these monthly mailings, please email Melissa at email@example.com or call 796-3346.
+* If you wish to receive these monthly mailings, please contact Melissa at email@example.com or 796-3346.

 During this time frame, we are also offering the opportunity for individuals with specific concerns or needs to connect one-on-one with an Evergreen Commons Dementia Support Specialist.
 If you would like to be connected with a specialist for a one-on-one session, please email or call Melissa Langworthy using the contact information listed above.
 Melissa will connect you with an Evergreen Commons Dementia Support Specialist.